Functions

 Description

-This linearly interpolates (lerps) the input data specified by the sites x and data y at the specified sites xi.
+This linearly interpolates (lerps) the input data specified by the sites x and data y at the specified site xi.

 dist